mstksg/inCode/copy/entries/trie.md

 So those are some examples to get our feet wet; now it's time to build our prequel meme trie!

-We're going to try to re-create this reference trie:
+We're going to try to re-create this reference trie: ([full size here][fullsize-ref])

+[fullsize-ref]: /img/entries/trie/reference-trie.png

 ![Reference trie (credit to [u/Uninventive_Username][meme])](/img/entries/trie/reference-trie.png "Reference trie")